 These may deal with non-technical aspects of synchrotron radiation, its role, its propagation, the proper functions of its Societies etc. or may make a technical observation that would usefully be brought to wider attention.
-Letters should be sent to one of the Main Editors.

 2.8.
 New Commercial Products